void5879/void5879/README.md

 Absolutely fascinated by the **Linux ecosystem**—there's something beautiful about having complete control over your system (even if I don't fully understand what I'm doing yet).
 Currently on that journey from "what's a distro?" to "I have opinions about init systems."

-Two months in and already drowning in ML models, computer vision projects, and too many open terminal tabs.
+Two months in and already drowning in compiler warnings, errors and too many open terminal tabs.
 The impostor syndrome is real, but so is the excitement of finally understanding that error message after 3 hours of debugging.

 ---